Vienna takes centre stage for UEFA Congress and Executive Committee meeting | Inside UEFA

 Wednesday 11 May: forty sixth UEFA Congress

 The UEFA Congress is Europe’s equal of a soccer parliament.
-It brings collectively presidents and common secretaries representing every of UEFA’s 55 member associations to make choices that assist form European soccer.
+It brings collectively presidents and common secretaries representing every of UEFA’s 55 member associations to make selections that assist form European soccer.

 The Congress on the Messe Wien Exhibition Congress Center will open at 10:00 CET and shut at roughly 12:00 CET.